Nikiloshen/CNNs_and_Computer_Vision/Pose_Estimation/README.md

     ```bash
     git clone https://github.com/yourusername/CNNs-and-Computer-Vision.git
     ```
-2. Navigate to the `PoseEstimation` folder and run the pose estimation model on a sample video or image:
+2. Navigate to the `Pose_Estimation` folder and run the pose estimation model on a sample video or image:
     ```bash
-    python pose_estimation.py --input your_input_video.mp4
+    python PoseEstimation.py --input your_input_video.mp4
     ```

 ### AiTrainerProject

 1. First, ensure the **PoseEstimation Project** is properly set up.
-2. Navigate to the `AiTrainerProject` folder and start real-time analysis:
+2. Navigate to the `Pose_Estimation` folder and start real-time analysis:
     ```bash
-    python ai_trainer.py --input your_live_video_feed
+    python AiTrainerProject.py --input your_live_video_feed
     ```

 The AI Trainer will provide feedback on which muscles are engaged and offer real-time guidance.